GBLille/MassiveFold/README.md

 ```
 The same [file architecture](#tree) is built, follow the [usage](#usage) section to use MassiveFold.

+### Hardware recommendations

+We recommend a 4 TB fast storage to host the sequence databases for AFmassive and ColabFold.
+The requirements in RAM
+is function of the sequence but 128GB works for the majority of the cases, both for AFmassive and ColabFold.
+A GPU with
+at least 16 GB RAM is also recommended, knowing that the higher the memory size, the bigger the system to model.

 ## Usage

 Edit the `AFmassive_params.json` or `ColabFold_params.json` parameters file (see [file architecture](#tree)).